9 Sustainable Lifestyle Changes to Make in 2025 (Updated for 2025)

 Perhaps surprisingly, urban locations often have better scores than more rural ones.
 Don’t automatically rule out city life — you could find, like many New Yorkers, that you don’t need a vehicle or the pesky emissions associated with it at all.

 Way back in the 1980s, NASA did a study to see how they could produce a breathable atmosphere on Mars.
-They discovered that the humble house plant could clean toxins like toluene from the air.
-A new ficus is an approved impulse buy when it comes to the planet.
+They discovered that the humble house plant could clean toxins like toluene from the air, albeit not as effectively as air purifiers.
+However, each new plant produces oxygen.
+A new ficus is an approved impulse buy when you want to make sustainable lifestyle changes.

 Are you friends with the vendors at your farmer’s market?
 While grocery goods may travel thousands of miles — and produce tons of emissions during transport — these products come from close to home.
 You’ll reduce your emissions and feel better about serving your family fruits and veggies that you know are fresh and organic.